 Prologue

-The early spring weather lingered without great conviction that day in Tai, the island kingdom situated off the northeast coast of the continent.
-The snow covering the hills and fields had yet begun to melt away.
+An early spring day in Tai, the island kingdom situated off the northeast coast of the continent.
+The snow covering the hills and fields had only begun to melt away.
 The buds of the plants and flowers slept beneath a blanket of white.

 The lands above the Sea of Clouds were no exception.
-While the snowfall was not equal to that of the lands below, most of the trees and shrubs lining the garden groves remained in a deep slumber.
+Although the snowpack did not reach the levels of the lands below, most of the trees and shrubs lining the garden groves remained in a deep slumber.

 This was Kouki, the capital of Tai.
 The western quarter of the Hakkei Palace grounds.

-Shaped like a horseshoe, the palace held the bay in its embrace.
-Woodlands covering the expanse of the arm stretching out to the northwest abutted Jinjuu Manor, the abode of the Saiho of Tai, and Koutoku Manor, where the marquis conducted the business of the provincial government.
+Shaped like a horseshoe, the palace held the bay in its broad embrace.
+One richly forested arm of the horseshoe reached out to the northwest.
+There, facing the bay, were Jinjuu Manor, the abode of the Saiho of Tai, and Koutoku Manor, where the Saiho, acting as the marquis, conducted the business of the provincial government.

 Though the wooded parks were still locked in wintry desolation, the strangely deformed decorative stones and the ministerial estates had about them a kind of severe beauty.
-The evergreens contributed their deep hues to the frigid landscape and the plum blossoms approaching first bloom cast off a faint perfume.
+The evergreens contributed their deep hues to the frigid landscape.
+Now approaching first bloom, the plum buds cast off a faint perfume.

-Beneath one arbor was the shadow of a child.
-He leaned against a white stone pillar.
-His steel blue hair lay on his bowed back.
+Beneath one bough was the figure of a child leaning against a white stone pillar.
+Steel blue hair flowed down from his bowed head.

 This child was the Taiki, the kirin of the Kingdom of Tai.
-The kirin chose the new king, seated him upon the throne, and became the Saiho.
-At the same time he reigned as province lord in Zui Province, home to the capital of Kouki.
+The kirin chose the new emperor, seated him upon the throne, and became the Saiho.
+At the same time, he reigned as province lord in Zui Province, home to the capital of Kouki.

 He was only eleven.

-Six months ago he had carried out his most important duty and selected the king.
+Six months ago he had carried out his most important duty and chosen the emperor.
 This child, the cornerstone of the Kingdom of Tai, was now alone in the gardens.

-The King was not in Kouki.
-Two weeks before he'd embarked on a journey to Bun Province.
-Taiki could not help but feel disheartened and anxious.
-His lord, Gyousou, King of Tai, had gone there to suppress an uprising.
+The emperor was not in Kouki.
+Two weeks before, he had set off on a long journey to Bun Province.
+Taiki couldn’t help but feel disheartened and anxious, for Gyousou, Emperor of Tai, had gone there to suppress an uprising.

 Taiki could never accommodate himself to war.
-Not only was it in a kirin's nature to avert his eyes from violence, but the young Taiki had never experienced such conflict.
-His knowledge of the brutality of fields of battle was purely intellectual.
+It was in a kirin’s nature to avert his eyes from violence, and the young Taiki had never experienced such conflict.
+His knowledge of the brutality of battle was purely intellectual.
 Yet that was where his lord was headed.

-To make matters worse, soon after Gyousou left on his journey, an ugly rumor spread throughout the palace: the rebellion in Bun Province was a plot to lure the king from his safe haven in order to assassinate him.
+To make matters worse, soon after Gyousou left, an ugly rumor spread throughout the palace: the rebellion in Bun Province was a plot to lure the emperor out of his safe haven in order to assassinate him.

-Bun Province was directly north of Zui Province.
+Bun Province was north of Zui Province.
 A rugged, soaring mountain range separated the two provinces.
 Gyousou had no choice but to cross over the narrow mountain trail that divided the range.
-According to the rumors, the rebels had holed up at a difficult stretch along the road to the center of Bun Province and there were lying in wait.
+According to the rumors, the rebels had taken up positions along a difficult stretch along the route and there were lying in wait.

-In fact, the day before Gyousou had been attacked in a surprise ambush.
-Disadvantaged by the unfriendly geography the fight turned ugly, or so Taiki's informant had told him.
+In fact, the day before, Gyousou’s camp had been overrun in a surprise ambush.
+Disadvantaged by the unfriendly geography, the fight turned ugly.
+That’s what Taiki’s informant told him.
 Distraught and fearful, Taiki felt as if a ton of bricks was crushing his chest.

 Take care.
 Be safe.

 Taiki could do nothing but earnestly pray.
-There was no one upon whom to unburden the anxieties blackening his heart.
-Taking care not to frighten Taiki, the adults around him would see no evil and speak no evil.
-Rumors of the insurrection were mere gossip, they insisted, nothing to get worked up about.
+There was no one upon whom he could unburden the anxieties darkening his heart.
+Overly concerned about frightening him, the adults in his retinue would see no evil and speak no evil.
+Rumors of the insurrection were mere gossip, they insisted, nothing to worry about.

-So having secretly arranged a meeting and heard the bad news for himself, Taiki could share this information with none of the adults.
-He could, but he would undoubtedly be assured that he was mistaken and that it was all rumor and innuendo.
+So having secretly arranged a meeting and heard the bad news for himself, Taiki couldn’t share this information with any of the adults.
+He could, but he would undoubtedly be told that he was mistaken and that it was all rumor and innuendo.

-Unless he ducked out of his official meetings, chose a moment when few people were around, and escaped to a place otherwise devoid of human activity, even praying for his lord's safety was impossible.
-That he could not expect to be treated as anything but a youngster was both pathetic and exasperating.
+Unless he ducked out of his official meetings, chose a moment when few people were present, and escaped to a place otherwise devoid of human activity, even praying for the emperor’s safety was impossible.
+Everybody treated him as a kid, a youngster, wet behind the ears, and that was both pathetic and exasperating.

-He'd persuaded the loathsome shirei and sent them to Bun Province.
+He’d persuaded his fearsome shirei and sent them to Bun Province.
 At the very least, he wished to know if Gyousou was safe or not.
-If the fight turned critical he wanted to send what help he could.
+He wanted to offer what help he could if and when the fight turned critical.

-With that, he'd done all he could for Gyousou.
+With that, he’d done all he could for Gyousou.
 If only he had more shirei.
-If only he was an adult and could work in concert with other adults and together devise a plan to protect Gyousou.
+If only he was older and could work in concert with other adults and devise a plan to protect Gyousou.

-The stark reality returning to his thoughts again and again, Taiki was left with no other option but to pray zealously in a corner of the gardens.
+Preoccupied with the stark reality of the situation, The stark reality returning to his thoughts again and again, Taiki was left with no other option but to pray zealously in a corner of the garden.
 His personal weakness was mortifying.

 Take care.
 Be safe.

-He had prayed more times than he knew when he heard the faint sound of footsteps behind him.
+He’d prayed more times than he could count when he heard the faint sound of footsteps behind him.
 He turned around and saw him standing there.
-Taiki was relieved to see that it was neither the royal headmaster nor his bodyguard.
-Rather, he was the one who'd informed Taiki about the dire straits Gyousou was in.
+Taiki was relieved to see that it was neither the imperial headmaster nor his bodyguard.
+Rather, he was the one who’d informed Taiki about the dire straits Gyousou was in.

-So he didn't have to pretend there was nothing for him to worry about.
-"Gyousou-sama is okay, isn't he?"
+So Taiki didn’t have to pretend there was nothing for him to worry about.
+“Gyousou-sama is okay, isn’t he?”
 Taiki asked as he ran toward him.
-"Have you heard anything more about him?"
+“Have you heard anything more about him?”

 The man shook his head.